yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

 ## Customer quote (to be read back to the attendees at the end)

-*"With Azure Container Services (AKS) we feel confident we can make the move to a container-based platform with the right DevOps support in place to be successful with a small team."*
+*"With Azure Kubernetes Service (AKS) we feel confident we can make the move to a container-based platform with the right DevOps support in place to be successful with a small team."*

 -   Arthur Block, VP of Engineering at Fabrikam Medical Conferences